fischerf/relatelang/README.md

 # RelateLang: A Declarative Meta-Language for Consistent LLM Prompt Engineering

 ## Abstract
-RelateLang (former called RelateScript) is a declarative meta-language designed to streamline the creation of structured and consistent prompts for large language models (LLMs).
+**RelateLang** is a declarative meta-language designed to streamline the creation of structured and consistent prompts for large language models (LLMs).

 This paper introduces RelateLang's syntax, highlighting its foundation in relational and predicate logic.
 By focusing on relationships, conditions, and context, RelateLang bridges the gap between natural language expressiveness and the precision required for effective LLM interaction.
 It facilitates a novel approach to prompt engineering, where humans and LLMs collaboratively develop structured prompts that can be easily modified and reused for diverse tasks, enhancing the reliability and automation capabilities of LLM-driven workflows.
+The language is particularly valuable in scenarios requiring structured input, chain-of-thought guidance, and maintainable prompt management in production systems.

 ---